SpaceK33z/lazy-tv/README.md

 -TODO cool gif-

 Note that this is still in early stages, but if you are interested and want to share your ideas, please create a ticket.

+## Credits

+Built by Kees Kluskens

+Icon: "Television" by Piero Borgo from the Noun Project